decretist/ICMCL17/proceedings/ICMCL17.md

 subtracted.
 (It would not be enough to topic model the just second-recension *dicta* because many of the topics present in the second recension *dicta* are also present in the first-recension *dicta*.)
-This approach was simple in concept, but prohibitively difficult in practice, for two reasons: first, because of the difficulty in determining the number of topics to look for, a necessary precondition for unsupervised topic modeling, and second, because of the fact that there was no obvious way to subtract topics.
+This approach was simple in concept but prohibitively difficult in practice, for two reasons: first, because of the difficulty in determining the number of topics to look for, a necessary precondition for unsupervised topic modeling, and, second, because of the fact that there was no obvious way to subtract topics.

 For the purpose of the discussion that follows, I am defining